 The complaint must contain all relevant information and copies of relevant documentation must be attached to the written complaint.

 Coronation will confirm receipt of a complaint to the complainant within 48 hours of receipt.
 Coronation will also endeavour to provide the complainant with a time frame within which it is likely to complete its investigation into the complaint but, depending on the complexity of the complaint, this may not always be possible.

 Coronation will endeavour to resolve all complaints received in a timely and fair manner.

 Where a complaint is resolved in favour of the complainant, a full and appropriate level of redress will be offered in writing as soon as possible.

-Where a complaint has not been resolved in favour of the complainant within six weeks of receipt of the complaint, Coronation will send a communication that addresses all the issues and advises the complainant:
+Where a complaint has not been resolved in favour of the complainant within six weeks of receipt of the complaint, Coronation will send a communication to the complainant providing clear and adequate reasons, advising the client:

 - that the complaint may be referred to the FAIS Ombud or other relevant adjudicator if the complainant wishes to pursue the complaint, together with the contact details of such adjudicator; and